leoyu037/docker_tutorial/README.md

   #     The source path must be an absolute path.
   ```

-  Use the `docker logs` command to watch Elasticsearch as it initializes.
-When
+  Use the `docker logs -f <container_name|id>` command to watch Elasticsearch as it
-  it's ready, let's query it to examine the data that we've seeded:
+  initializes.
+When it's ready, let's query it to examine the data that we've
+  seeded:

   ```bash
   > curl 'localhost:9200/_cat/indices?v'